mandino/hotelmilosantabarbara.com/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.18.76 =
+Cleaned up the Nonce Token code and Quarantine page, fixed recovery link, and added debugging for login errors plus WP head and footer Hooks.

+= 4.18.74 =
+Fixed a bug in the Nonce Token Errors that was created by changes in the last release.

+= 4.18.71 =
+Added wp_options table to the db_scan and fixed a few minor bugs in the quarantine view, and changed some wording and checked code for compatibility with WP 5.2.1 (latest release).

+= 4.18.69 =
+Added a Warning message about the vulnerability in the yuzo-related-post plugin,  updated the Quarantine interface with a re-scan / re-clean feature, fixed a bug in the scan depth array that would produce PHP Notices, changed some wording and other minor fomatting issues, and checked code for compatibility with WP 5.2 (latest release).

+= 4.18.63 =
+Fixed a major bug in the Firewall updates that could cause a False Positive lockout.

+= 4.18.62 =
+Fixed a few minor bugs and updated code for compatibility with WP 5.1.1 (latest release).

+= 4.18.52 =
+Added a whole new DB Scan category, updated Firewall landing page, removed some old code that was no longer needed, clear cache files before running the Complete Scan,, and updated code for compatibility with WP 5.0.2 (latest release).

+= 4.17.69 =
+Updated code for compatibility with WP 4.9.8, fixed PHP Notice and escaped single-quotes in translated strings.

+= 4.17.68 =
+Updated code for compatibility with WP 4.9.7, removed dashicon from Settings link and the broken vote WORKS link, and reordered priorety on fixing Known Threats.

+= 4.17.58 =
+Updated code for compatibility with WP 4.9.4, fixed dashicons sizing in css, add ability to update registration email from within the plugin settings, and cleaned up expired nonce tokens left behind from an older version.

+= 4.17.57 =
+Updated code for compatibility with WP 4.9.3, fixed registration form and alternate domain for definition updates to work on HTTPS, and fixed the wording on the Title Check error message.

+= 4.17.44 =
+Added Title check to make sure it does say you were hacked, updated code for compatibility with WP 4.8.3 and fixed Undefined variable error in Quarantine and an XSS vulnerability in nonce error output.

+= 4.17.29 =
+Changed the definition update URL to only use SSL when required, and updated PayPal form for better domestic IPN compatibility.

+= 4.17.28 =
+Added the Turkish translation thanks to Umut Can Alparslan, improved the auto update feature, and fixed the admin username change feature on multisite installs.

 = 4.16.53 =
 Fixed the details window to scrolls to the highlighted code, set default Potential Threat scan to disabled, and encoded definitions array for DB storage.